fbpx

 Extraterrestrial materials – such as samples from the Moon, Mars, asteroids and comets – are gifts that keep on giving.

 Scientists will curate and maintain these samples in laboratories to keep them pristine.
-This will distribute some of the precious samples for analyses with -of-the-art equipment.
+This will distribute some of the precious samples for analyses with state-of-the-art equipment.
 The rest will be stored for future generations of scientists to explore new questions that emerge decades from now.

 Science makes the most progress when scientists share ideas, data and samples.
 At the end of 2023, the China National Space Administration made the samples from Chang’e 5 available to a set of international researchers.
 I expect to see a similar sample-sharing program for the Chang’e 6 samples.